MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_windows_dockerfile.md

 # Dockerfile on Windows

+**This is preliminary content and subject to change.**

 The Docker engine includes tools for automating the creation of container images.
 While container images can be created manually by using the ‘docker commit’ command, adopting an automated image creation process provides many benefits.
 Some of these include:

 - Storing container images as code.
-- Rapid and precise recreation of container images for maintenance and upgrade purposes
+- Rapid and precise recreation of container images for maintenance and upgrade purposes.
 - Continuous integration between container images and the development cycle.

 The Docker components that drive this automation are dockerfiles and the Docker build command.

 - **Dockerfile** – a text file containing the instruction needed to create a new container image.
-These instructions include selecting an existing image to derive the new image from, commands to be run during the image creation process, and run time commands for running instances of the new container image.
+These instructions include identification of an existing image to be used as a base, , commands to be run during the image creation process, and run time commands for running instances of the new container image.
-- **Docker build** - the Docker engine command that consumes a dockerfile and triggers the image creation process.
+- **Docker build** - the Docker engine command that consumes a dockerfile, and triggers the image creation process.

-This document will introduce using a dockerfile with Windows Containers, discuss syntax, and detail commonly used dockerfile instructions.
+This document will introduce using a dockerfile with Windows containers, discuss syntax, and detail commonly used dockerfile instructions.

 Throughout this document, the concept of continer images and contianer image layers will be discussed.
 For more information on images and image layering see [Manage Windows Container Images](./manage_images).